Why MetLife Inc. (MET)’s Most Recent Report Reveals Some Hints About Its Future

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at MET starting from DEBEL MARLENE, who sale 11,000 shares at the price of $64.58 back on May 11.
-After this action, DEBEL MARLENE now owns 43,112 shares of MetLife Inc., valued at $710,425 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at MET starting from Lee Esther, who sale 7,800 shares at the price of $64.76 back on May 19.
+After this action, Lee Esther now owns 56,779 shares of MetLife Inc., valued at $505,166 using the latest closing price.

-McCallion John D., the EVP & Chief Financial Officer of MetLife Inc., sale 7,742 shares at $59.52 during a trade that took place back on Feb 24, which means that McCallion John D. is holding 69,436 shares at $460,776 based on the most recent closing price.
+DEBEL MARLENE, the EVP & Chief Risk Officer of MetLife Inc., sale 11,000 shares at $64.58 during a trade that took place back on May 11, which means that DEBEL MARLENE is holding 43,112 shares at $710,425 based on the most recent closing price.

 Stock Fundamentals for MET